beverm2391/rag/README.md

 ## TODO
+- [ ] implement the message logic in the `chat` functions
+  - [ ] get all tests passing
+  - [ ] merge into main
-- [ ] integrate LlaMA 3 70B and 400B when it drops!!
+- [ ] integrate LlaMA 3 70B and 400B when it drops!! (with GROQ)
+  - [ ] write in the docs the process for integraging a new model (add the specific class, add to `Chat` factory class, add message convert messages, add to model config)
 - [ ] change the default RAG to persist=False
 - [ ] add logging config for lib
 - [ ] add usage printing per request/response in Debug mode